 Contact an Experienced St. Louis Car Accident Lawyer for a Free Consultation

 All drivers have a duty to drive in a safe manner in which they obey traffic laws.
 However, when a driver engages in aggressive behaviors behind the wheel, traffic laws are overlooked and people are placed in danger which often causes a car accident.
 When an aggressive driver causes an accident which injures others or property, they should be held liable for the damage.
-If you have been injured or a family member killed in a car accident caused by the aggressive actions of another driver, it is important to seek the experience and advice of an auto accident attorney who can help protect your legal interests and rights.
+If you have been injured or a family member killed in a car accident caused by the aggressive actions of another driver, it is important to seek the experience and advice of an experienced injury attorney who can help protect your legal interests and rights.
 To contact a car accident attorney for a free consultation about the circumstances of your car accident please feel free to call the The Bruning Law Firm trial attorneys at 314-735-8100.

 References: